charlehsin/terraform-on-azure/README.md

 ## Backlog items to explore

-- Create an Azure AD B2C and set up tenant.
 - Create load balancer and add a vm to it.
 - Create a traditional Azure AD, add users and let VM join.
+- Create an Azure AD B2C (tenant, user flow, etc).